Muzammil98/Redux-setup-guide-reactJS/readme.md

   }
 }
 ```

-## Step: 3
-cd out into `./src` and create these file's structure `actions/types.js`
+cd out into **./src** and create an **actions** folder and in it place **types.js** e.g `./src/actions/types.js`.

-this file will hold your types for actions reducers such as
+This file will hold your types for actions reducers such as,
 ` export const GET_ERRORS = "GET_ERRORS"; `

-in the same folder you can create any of your actions file e.g
+In the same folder you can create any of your actions file e.g `./src/actions/authAction.js`, following is an example actions file
-`authAction.js` which will hold the following
 ```
-import axios from "axios";
+import axios from "axios"; // Library for fetching api

 // Register User
 export const registerUser = (userData, history) => dispatch => {